vitadin/nvim-modular-kickstart/docs/tutorial/11-wilder-command-line.md

     previous_key = '<S-Tab>',      -- Navigate to previous suggestion
     accept_key = '<CR>',           -- Enter to accept
     reject_key = '<Esc>',          -- Escape to cancel
+    enable_cmdline_enter = 0,      -- Don't show popup on :, only on Tab
 }
 ```

+**Key setting:** `enable_cmdline_enter = 0` means the popup only appears when you press Tab, not automatically when you type `:`.
+This prevents the "two popup" confusion.

 **To customize key bindings:**
 - Change `next_key` to use a different key for next suggestion